orbitalflower/orbitalflower.github.io/_posts/2017-06-29-wizards-3e-archive.md

 pages for good if WotC deletes their archive.

 Also, URLs at the archive site don't behave normally if you try to use _https_ at the start of the URL.
-They will attempt to redirect to the new server, then fail.
+They will attempt to redirect to the new server, but 404.

 A few pieces of the old site are no longer online.
 These are mainly the Original Adventures and the free AD&D book downloads.
 Many of these were released for